-Make no mistake, the Volkswagen up! is a tiny car with and its a length of 3,540mm, width of 1,641mm and height of 1,489mm underline this.
-It's the same size as a Fiat 500 but thanks to its 2.4-metre wheelbase, it's much more spacious and grown-up looking than its Italian rival.
+Don't be fooled by the up!'s big-car feel, it is still very compact, with a length of 3,540mm, width of 1,641mm and height of 1,489mm.
+It is the same size as the Fiat 500, but thanks to its 2.4-metre wheelbase, the up! is much more spacious than its Italian rival.

 With four seats and a 251-litre boot, the Volkswagen up! is perfect for short journeys and young families.
 The boot space is the same in both the three-door and five-door models, but, five-door models of the up! have better access to the rear seats.
 Volkswagen gives the up! the same interior as the SEAT Mii and Skoda Citigo but while it isn’t as big as a Polo, the versatile interior should prove practical enough.

 All cars bar the entry-level model get split-folding rear seats, which creates a 951-litre load area (the 500 can only manage 185 and 550 litres).
 There are plenty of generous cubbyholes, so it should be set to take whatever family life can throw at it.

 Volkswagen doesn't offer a diesel engine on the up!, so all versions come with a 999cc three-cylinder petrol unit that has a power output of either 59bhp or 74bhp.